 Child birth is the leading cause of death among women of reproductive age as one in five women of reproductive age die due to child birth related complications.3 In spite of the fact that more than 3000 family planning centers are working in the country, population growth rate is still 1.56%.

-According to Bangladesh Demographic and Health Survey, maternal mortality can be reduced by 36% if CPR goes up to 55%.4 Despite almost 3 folds increase in contraceptive use since last 20 years, 25% of the currently married women have an unmet need of family planning services.9
+According to Bangladesh Demographic and Health Survey, maternal mortality can be reduced by 36% if CPR goes up to 55%.4 Despite almost 3 folds increase in contraceptive use since last 20 years, 25% of the currently married women have an unmet need of family planning services.9 study was among the poor people who are mostly uneducated.

 Literacy rate in this study was very low.
 About 62% respondents were totally uneducated and another 29% had only primary and middle education.
-This figure is contradictory to study by Inamullah et al17 and this level of literacy may not reflect the true situation, because this study was done with the poor people who were mostly uneducated.
+This figure is contradictory to study by Inamullah et al17 and this level of literacy may not reflects the true situation, because our

-Mean age at marriage in our study about^{17,18} years.
-Same has been reported by PDHS3.
-Contraceptive use is less in our study supporting the work of others18.
-Commonly used contraceptives were OCP, Injectable and tubectomy which is different from the work of seema at el7 while supported the work of Solomon Avidime et al19.
-No use of emergency contraceptive method reflects the illiteracy level and knowledge regarding this method.
-In contrast, 32% practices of this method have been reported from Ethiopia20.
+Mean age at marriage in our study about 17.18 years.
+Same has been reported by PDHS.3 Contraceptive use is less in our study supporting the work of others.18 Commonly used contraceptives were OCP, Injectable and tubectomy which is different from the work of seema at el7 while supported the work of Solomon Avidime et al.19 No use of emergency contraceptive method reflects the ir literacy level and knowledge regarding this method.
+In contrast, 32% practices of this method have been reported from Ethiopia.20